BY TONY BLACKSHIELD

 BY BRENDAN GOGARTY

 Last week’s Cabinet reshuffle in Tasmania might have passed by mainland Australians.
-It was one made in clearly ‘challenging circumstances‘ for the Government; with one Cabinet Minister quitting politics for family reasons and the other … Read the rest
+It was one made in clearly ‘challenging circumstances‘ for the Government; with one Cabinet Minister quitting politics for family reasons and the other due to serious … Read the rest

 Welcome to the October edition of the AUSPUBLAW Australian Public Law Events Roundup.
 A big thank you to the Gilbert + Tobin Centre of Public Law’s social justice intern, Aaron Taverniti, for his assistance in compiling this roundup.